 Versatile design that you can take anywhere

 The AC30 Amplug is a compact headphone amplifier.
 You plug it in directly into your guitar and use its 1/8th jack to connect a pair of headphones.
 It’s a very simple system that has many possibilities and advantages.
-At first, I was worried that it wouldn’t be compatible with all the different types of guitar I have.
-There are lots of input jacks on the market and they don’t all have the same shape.
+At first, I was worried that it wouldn’t be compatible with all the different types of guitars I have.
+There are lots of input jacks on the market, and they don’t all have the same shape.
 Some are recessed deeper in the body (such as on a Stratocaster).
-Other guitars are sometimes outfitted with the ever-popular electro socket which is also very deep.
-Luckily Vox thought of everything and the connector is long enough to be compatible with all the jacks I’ve tried.
+Other guitars are sometimes outfitted with the ever-popular electro socket, which is also very deep.
+Luckily, Vox thought of everything, and the connector is long enough to be compatible with all the jacks I’ve tried.
 It even pivots to various angles to accommodate any playing position or situation.
-It firmly clicks into place every 45 degrees so it stays put while you practise.
+It firmly clicks into place every 45 degrees, so it stays put while you practise.